Best Island Hopping in Palawan: El Nido, Coron and Lesser-Known Spots

 Scenery-wise, while El Nido has many areas of exposed, jagged limestone, the islands in Coron are greener and more contoured.

-I also found that there is more to do in Coron town proper than in El Nido town proper, which provides some extra variety for activities in your downtime.
+I also found that there is more to do in Coron town proper than in El Nido town proper, which provides some extra variety for activities for your Coron travel itinerary.

 You can climb Mount Tapyas for views over the islands and town or visit the local hot springs.